 Qualitative Information on Consolidated Operating Results

-The Japanese economy during the six months ended September 30, 2018, followed a moderate recovery trend as corporate earnings and the employment and income environment continued to improve.
-Meanwhile, a sense of uncertainty about the economic outlook increased amid uncertainty in overseas economies including the intensified trade friction between the U.S. and China, in addition to rising crude oil prices and concern about the impact of fluctuations in financial and capital markets, as well as the impact of repeated natural disasters.
+The Japanese economy during the nine months ended December 31, 2018, followed a moderate recovery trend as corporate earnings and employment continued to improve.
+Meanwhile, a sense of uncertainty about the economic outlook increased amid uncertainty in overseas economies including the impact of intensified trade friction between the U.S. and China and the slowdown in the Chinese economy, in addition to concern about the impact of fluctuations in financial and capital markets.

 In the printing industry, the operating environment remained tough, reflecting declining demand for paper media owing to the impact of the shift to digital information media associated with the increased use of IT and falling unit prices caused by intensified competition.
 Also, there are growing needs for products and services that consider reduction of the environmental burden, such as CO2 reduction and resource recycling across the entire supply chain, as companies step up ESG (Environment, Social, and Governance) initiatives.